chairemobilite/transition-docs/tutorial/README.md

 Now we have manually defined our test data, but any dataset that contains origin and destination coordinates and trip times can be used for the calculations.
 The demand configuration supports many formats of geographical coordinates or time of trips.

 This concludes the Transition tutorial.
 We have experimented many of the available features.
 You may now continue your exploration of the tool.
-For any questions or issue, use the [Transition projects github repository](https://github.com/chairemobilite/transition).
+For any questions or issues, use the [Transition projects github repository](https://github.com/chairemobilite/transition).